senpAi95/Design-Patterns/Design-Pattern/src/com/designpatterns/behavioral/README.md

 * For undo functionality we may need to look at Memento
 * To create copies of command and store in a list, can be considered with Prototype pattern.

+# Iterator

+* Traverse a container.
+* Doesn't expose the underlying structure to navigate while traversing.
+* Decouples algorithms.
+* Sequential.
+* Examples: java.util.Iterator, java.util.Enumeration.

+Design

+* Interface based.
+* Factory Method based to get the instance of an iterator.
+* Independent of each other, but fail fast.(2 iterators can't modify the underlying object without an error being thrown)
+* Enumerators are fail safe.
+* Traversal algorithm is removed from client side.
+* Yells when there is concurrent modification(fail fast) and also can handle it.
+* Little faster than forEach.
+* Iterator, ConcreteIterator.

+Pitfalls

+* No access to Index while traversing.
+* Unidirectional (only moves forward) (except listIterator which is bidirectional)
+* Speed / Efficiency.
+(Most/Almost efficinet way to traverse large collection of objects.)